esarabadani/Azure-Kickstarter/Challenges/Challenge1.md

 - The use of any Operating System or any web server is allowed.
 - Feel free to use any content for the homepage.
 - All your Azure components must be in the same region.

-Here is the [link](https://github.com/esarabadani/Azure-Kickstarter/blob/main/Challenges/Challenge1-hints.md) to the hints page in case you need more help.